-Some trade reports to the contrary, American Broadcasting-Paramount Theatres Inc. has no option to purchase Prairie Farmer's interest in WLS Chicago and the station is not being "dressed up" as a prelude to being sold, Glenn Snyder, station manager, emphasized last week.
+Some trade reports to the contrary, American Broadcasting-Paramount Theatres Inc. has no option to purchase Prairie Farmer's interest in WLS Chicago and the station is not being "dressed up" as a prelude to be-ing sold, Glenn Snyder, station manager, emphasized last week.

-Mr. Snyder expressed his views in a letter to Chicago editors, protesting trade paper stories he claimed are "entirely con-
+Mr. Snyder expressed his views in a letter to Chicago editors, protesting trade paper stories he claimed are "entirely contrary to fact."